IVSoftware/circular-ref-counting/README.md

     .
 }
 ~~~
+___

 **Minimal Example of Deliberately Conflicting Logic**

-But if four checkboxes for All, Odd, Even and None are added, it creates an immediate and obvious conflict.
-These, too, are one-hot with respect to each other, but in addition to that it's plain to see that if `All` attempts to check all the singles, when every single is wired to cancel aLL the other singles when toggled true, then we've got a real problem.
+But if four checkboxes for ☐ All, ☐ Odd, ☐ Even and ☐ None are added, it creates an immediate and obvious conflict.
+These, too, are one-hot with respect to each other but it's also plain to see that if setting the All checkbox attempts to check all the singles in turn, when every single is wired to cancel all of the other singles when toggled true, then we've got a real problem.

-##### Pathological
+###### Pathological

-This _will not work_.
+This property implementation for the All checkbox _will not work_.
 It conflicts with the one-hot behavior of the single checkboxes.

 ~~~
 public bool All